SABMIS: Sparse approximation based blind multi-image steganography scheme: Introduction

 The primary concern during the transmission of digital data over communication media is that anybody can access this data.
 Hence, to protect the data from being accessed by illegitimate users, the sender must employ some security mechanisms.
 In general, there are two main approaches used to protect secret data; cryptography \citep{Stalling} and steganography \citep{PeerjImagSte1}, with our focus on the latter.

 Steganography is derived from the Greek words \emph{steganos} for ``covered'' or ``secret'' and \emph{graphie} for ``writing''.
 In steganography, the secret data is hidden in some unsuspected cover media so that it is visually imperceptible.
-Here, both the secret data as well as the cover media may be text or multimedia. {Recently, steganography schemes that use images as secret data as well as cover media have gained a lot of research interest due to their heavy use in World Wide Web applications.
-This is the focus of our work}.
+Here, both the secret data as well as the cover media may be text or multimedia.
+Recently, steganography schemes that use images (binary, grayscale or color) as secret data as well as cover media have gained a lot of research interest due to their heavy use in World Wide Web applications.
+This is the \emph{first} focus of our work \footnote{{Hiding binary data into images is a different track, which we are not focusing in this paper.
+For the sake of completeness, this is summarized in Appendix \ref{appendix:Some steganography schemes for hiding binary secret data}.}}. {Some real-life applications of this include securing biometric data, digital signature, personal banking information, and medical data.}

-{Next, we present some relevant previous studies in this domain.
-Secret data can be embedded in images in two ways; spatially or by using a transform.
-In the spatial domain based image steganography scheme, secret data is embedded directly into the image by some modification in the values of the image pixels.
-Some of the past works related to this are given in Table \ref{Table:Spatial domain based image steganography schemes}.
-In the transform domain based image steganography scheme, first, the image is transformed into frequency components, and then the secret data is embedded into these components.
-Some of the past works related to this are given in Table \ref{Table:Transform domain based image steganography schemes}.}
+Next, we present some relevant previous studies in this domain.
+Secret data can be hidden in images in two ways; spatially or by using a transform.
+In the spatial domain based image steganography scheme, secret data is hidden directly into the image by some modification in the values of the image pixels. {These approaches have the drawback that they are inherently not resistant to steganographic attacks \citep{LSB_Not_Resistant_MDPI, LSB_Not_Resistant_IEEETra}.} Some of the past works related to this are given in Table \ref{Table:Spatial domain based image steganography schemes}.
+The papers in this table are listed in the increasing order of the number of secret images hidden in the cover image.

+In the transform domain based image steganography scheme, first, the image is transformed into frequency components, and then the secret data is hidden into these components. {This process makes these approaches intrinsically resistant to steganographic attacks.
+Hence, such approaches form our \emph{second} focus.} Some of the past works related to this are given in Table \ref{Table:Transform domain based image steganography schemes}.
+The papers in this table are listed in the increasing order of the number of secret images hidden in the cover image as well.